Theatre

 Playing now at the Lyric Theatre

-There’s a big cast changeover coming to the Lyric Theatre on 10 March, including House Of The Dragon star Bethany Antonia as she assumes the role of Eurydice.
-Rachel Adedeji (Jesus Christ Superstar; Thriller Live!) as Persephone, Marley Fenton (Hamilton; The Wizard of Oz) as Orpheus, Alastair Parker (Matilda; The Crucible) as Hades, and Olivier Award-winner Clive Rowe (Guys and Dolls; Sister Act) as Hermes are all also set to join this truly phenomenal take on one of the most beautiful and heartbreaking Greek myths.
+There’s a stellar cast currently playing at the Lyric Theatre, including House Of The Dragon star Bethany Antonia in the role of Eurydice.
+Rachel Adedeji (Jesus Christ Superstar; Thriller Live!) as Persephone, Marley Fenton (Hamilton; The Wizard of Oz) as Orpheus, Alastair Parker (Matilda; The Crucible) as Hades, and Olivier Award-winner Clive Rowe (Guys and Dolls; Sister Act) as Hermes all also appear in this truly phenomenal take on one of the most beautiful – and heartbreaking – Greek myths.

 I’m Every Woman – The Chaka Khan Musical